 - 1. See health requirements in front of Fair book. - 2.
 Exhibitors may make two entries in each class except flock.
 Ewe lambs shown in breeding classes cannot be shown as market lambs, except one breeding class ewe lamb may be shown in pen of three market lambs. - 3.
 All breeding sheep must be properly fitted and trimmed to be eligible to show and receive awards.
 All market lambs must be shorn within 10 days of the start of fair.
 Sheep will be inspected by a qualified person. - 4.
-Exhibitors must have turned in a completed voucher before they can receive their sheep show numbers. - 5.
 All sheep and lambs must have individual identification in the form of an official Scrapie tag.
-Each animal must be so identified on the health certificate. - 6.
-Each exhibitor must participate in a showmanship class. - 7.
-Dress Code: 4-H appropriate show clothes; No farm names on apparel.
+Each animal must be so identified on the health certificate. - 5.
+Each exhibitor must participate in a showmanship class.
+Each contestant must show his or her own animal, but may be asked during the contest to show another animal. - Dress Code: 4-H appropriate show clothes; No farm names on apparel.
 Closed toed shoes.